- Search The Registry

 - My Account

 *Ron Glass was born on this date in 1945.
-He was an African American actor.
+He was a Black actor.

 Ronald Earle Glass was born in Evansville, Indiana.
 His parents were Lethia Mae Gibson glass and Crump Allen Glass.
-Graduating from Saint Francis Seminary in 1964, Glass attended the University of Evansville, where he received a Bachelor of Arts double majoring in Drama and Literature.
+After graduating from Saint Francis Seminary in 1964, Glass attended the University of Evansville, where he received a Bachelor of Arts double majoring in Drama and Literature.
 Glass stated in an interview that he knew he wanted to act while he was in college.
 A teacher liked his voice and encouraged him to try out for a play.
-He went on to act in that play (and many others) during his time on campus.
-Years later, the university honored his work in television and film with their highest commendation, the Medal of Honor.
+He acted in that play (and many others) during his time on campus.
+Years later, the university honored his work in television and film with its highest commendation, the Medal of Honor.

-In 2000, Glass began appearances in dozens of television series, including sitcoms such as Family Matters and the series Teen Angel where he played God's cousin Rod.
-He had a guest appearance in the Star Trek: Voyager episode "Nightingale".
+In 2000, Glass began appearing in dozens of television series, including sitcoms such as Family Matters and Teen Angel, where he played God's cousin Rod.
+He had a guest appearance in the Star Trek: Voyager episode "Nightingale."
 He was a series regular in the science fiction series Firefly (2002) and the sequel film Serenity (2005), in which he played Derrial Book, a pseudo-Christian "Shepherd" with a mysterious past.
 Glass provided the voice of Randy Carmichael for the Nickelodeon series All Grown Up!, Rugrats and the character Garth in the video game Fable II.
-In 2008 he appeared in the film Lakeview Terrace alongside Samuel L. Jackson, and starred in the 2010 version of Death at a Funeral as Duncan.
+In 2008 he appeared in the film Lakeview Terrace alongside Samuel L. Jackson and starred in the 2010 version of Death at a Funeral as Duncan.

-Glass was a member of Soka Gakkai International, a lay Buddhist organization and Alpha Psi Omega Fraternity Inc. He was also a member of the board of directors for Los Angeles' AL Wooten Jr. Heritage Center, an organization named for a man murdered in a gang-initiation drive-by shooting and dedicated to helping inner-city youth stay safe and receive an education.
-Ron Glass died of respiratory failure on November 26, 2016, at the age of 71.
+Glass was a member of Soka Gakkai International, a lay Buddhist organization, and Alpha Psi Omega Fraternity Inc. He was also a member of the board of directors for Los Angeles' AL Wooten Jr. Heritage Center, an organization named for a man murdered in a gang-initiation drive-by shooting and dedicated to helping inner-city youth stay safe and receive an education.
+Ron Glass died of respiratory failure on November 26, 2016, at 71.